 The three-phase project was a structural upgrade and extensive renovation, along with an expansion, demolition, and new construction to an occupied commercial retail centre.

-Glulam was the preferred choice for the first net-zero commercial building in Alberta, meeting stringent building challenges while providing a beautiful interior look.
-Nearly all the scraps created during construction were reused at different places in the project.
+Glulam was the preferred choice for the earth's northernmost net-zero energy commercial building, meeting stringent building challenges while providing a beautiful interior look.
+The Mosaic Centre is a LEED Platinum certified building, which is the highest level of recognition for environmental stewardship on a construction project.

 A community-focused development serving ATCO employees and the public.
 This development features a 30,000 square foot Commons Building and offices with food services, a large high-end fitness centre, an outdoor plaza, and conference facilities.